dcharlaftis/dockerNodeHello/README.md

 ##Test containers

 On a browser hit http://localhost:2001 and http://localhost:2002.
-You will see the responses from both the dockerized node servers in logPool/output.log file
+You will see the response logs from both the dockerized node servers in logPool/output.log file.

 ##Get help